jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 Tail             L           L           1D6+1D2                        As for Tail

-82
-Alex Greene (order #3140110)                                                                                    8
-Alex Greene (order #3140110)   8
-       Manticore
+## Manticore
 A manticore is a large, leonine creature with the tail of a scorpion and the head of a man.
-The tip of the tail boasts several dozen long, sharp spines and the creature’s face is round and hideous, sporting a pair of long tusks and a scraggly mane like a lion’s.
+The tip of the tail boasts several dozen long, sharp spines and the creature's face is round and hideous, sporting a pair of long tusks and a scraggly mane like a lion's.

 A bestial, dangerous creature, the manticore is usually a solitary predator, haunting wastelands and remote mountain regions.
 It is a well-known eater of human flesh.